Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Piazza Navona at Christmas | ©Seanfoneill

-Rome is a city with a special atmosphere, full of monuments and history that during Christmas time becomes even more magical thanks to the nativity scenes, garlands and fir trees that decorate the streets of the city, not to mention the Christmas markets!
+Rome is a city with a special atmosphere, full of monuments and history, and at Christmas time it becomes even more magical thanks to the nativity scenes, garlands and fir trees that decorate the streets of the city, not to mention the Christmas markets!

-From the end of November to the beginning of January, Rome' s Christmas markets flood the squares to sell handicrafts, toys and typical sweets.
-Make the most of your stay in Rome during the Christmas season to stroll around, enjoy the atmosphere and buy some gifts - you are sure to find something unique to give as a present this holiday season!
+From late November to early January, Rome's Christmas markets flood the squares to sell handicrafts, toys and typical sweets.
+Take advantage of your stay to stroll around, enjoy the atmosphere and buy some gifts - you're sure to find something unique to give as a present this holiday season!

 Piazza Navona Christmas market| ©Jamie Heath